-Australian cricket in turmoil after captain admits ball tampering plan
+Australia cricket captain resigns over ball tampering scandal

 "I saw an opportunity to potentially use some tape to get some granules from the rough patches on the wicket and try to change the ball condition," Bancroft said.
 "It didn't work."

-Turnbull has shared his dismay over the ball tampering scandal, while the Australian Sports Commission has called on Cricket Australia to act immediately.
+Turnbull has shared his dismay over the ball tampering scandal, while the Australian Sports Commission called on Cricket Australia to act immediately.

 Turnbull said he woke up "shocked and bitterly disappointed" after hearing the news of what had unfolded.
 He said he had spoken to Cricket Australia chairman David Peever to discuss the incident.